Gangavaram Port: History

 Construction of the port began in December 2005, and commercial operations commenced in August 2008.
 The port was formally inaugurated on 12 July 2009, by the Andhra Pradesh Chief Minister Y S Rajasekhara Reddy.

 The port is located where Borramma Gedda river joins the sea.
 Fishermen in the Gangavaram and Dibbapalem villages, who were directly affected by the construction of the port, demanded construction of an alternative jetty at Yarada and a relief and rehabilitation package.

 The DVS Raju group invested Rs.
 18.50 billion in the development of the port.
 Gangavaram Port Ltd. has taken a loan of Rs.
 11.70 billion from a consortium of 13 banks, including the State Bank of India, to fund the Phase I development.

 Adani Ports announced on 3 March 2021 that it had acquired a 31.5% stake in Gangavaram Port from Windy Lakeside Investment, an affiliate of Warburg Pincus, for ₹1954 crore.

-Adani Ports may acquire a 58.1% stake in Gangavaram Port from DVS Raju Group, for undisclosed amount.
+Adani Ports has acquired 58.1% stake in Gangavaram Port from DVS Raju Group, for ₹3604 crore in 2022, bringing 100% ownership to Adani Ports.